-Introduction to Geography Meets Goal Areas: 05, 08 Introduces the fundamental themes and concepts in Geography.
+Introduction to Geography Meets Goal Areas: 05, 08 Introduction to Geography introduces the fundamental themes and concepts in Geography.
 Emphasis will be given to Cartography, Meteorology, Geomorphology, Cultural Geography, and the interrelationships between humans and their environment.
 Prerequisite: STSK 0090 or placement by multiple measures.